-In the case of monetary contributions, the contribution amount will be based on the gross realisation value (GRV) per square metre or ha for that location.
-Initial GRV per square metre/ ha rates are provided in Schedule 3 of the Scheme.
+The contribution amount will be based on the gross realisation value (GRV) per square metre or ha for that location.
+Initial GRV per square metre/ ha rates are provided in Table S2.2 in Schedule 2 of the Scheme.

 These should be adjusted annually by Council, within one week of the first of July.
 Rates will be adjusted according to movement in the median price of dwellings in the LGA.
 This is published quarterly in the NSW Government Rent and Sales Report, Table: Sales Price - Greater Metropolitan Region - Strata.